Marty Akins: Family

 Akins and his wife Pam have three children.
-Their oldest daughter is Tara Akins.
 Their youngest daughter, Angela Akins, played golf for the TCU Horned Frogs before transferring to the Texas Longhorns for her junior and senior years.
 She was named to the All-Big XII Academic Team.
 In July 2017, Angela married professional golfer Sergio García.
 She became a Golf Channel reporter in 2017.

 Marty Akins' nephew is former Purdue starting quarterback Drew Brees, who won Super Bowl XLIV with the New Orleans Saints.